BenoitCorsini/music-patterns/README.md

 ### Website scroller

-As explained earlier, the code in `scroller.py` is used to scroll through [Ultimate Guitar](https://www.ultimate-guitar.com/) and to download the corresponding files.
+The code in `scroller.py` is used to scroll through [Ultimate Guitar](https://www.ultimate-guitar.com/) and to download the corresponding files.
 This code requires you to set up a web driver for Chrome.
 To download the Chrome driver, go to [this webpage](https://chromedriver.chromium.org/downloads) and follow the instructions.
 Once you have downloaded the chromedriver, you can either put it in the main directory, or specify its path by using the argument `--chromedriver` in `scroller.py`.

-__Careful__: the code in `scroller.py` is very dependent on the architecture of the website it scrolls through.
-It might not be up-to-date with the current organization of the website and could need to be adapted.
+__Disclaimer__: the code in `scroller.py` is very dependent on the architecture of the website it scrolls through.
+It might not be up-to-date with the current organization of the website and might need to be slightly modified.
+If it does not work, you can also download the tablatures from the website and put them into your tablature folder (`data/tablatures` by default).

 ## Results